Tree-valued resampling dynamics: Martingale Problems and applications: Limit points are compact

 \section{Limit points are compact}

-Recall from (\ref{grev1}) the definition of the tree-valued Moran dynamics ${\mathcal U}^{N}$ with population size $N\in\N$ (compare also Figure~\ref{fig:MM}).
-In this section we show that potential limit points of the sequence $\{{\mathcal U}^N;\,N\in\N\}$ have cadlag sample paths in $\mathbb U$ and take values in the space of {\em compact} metric measure spaces for $t>0$.
-In Subsection~\ref{S:compact} we state a sufficient condition for relative compactness in $\mathbb M_c$.
-In Subsection~\ref{sub:cpapp} we apply this criterion to show that the sequence of Moran models $\mathcal U^N$ satisfies the compact containment condition.
+Recall from Definition~\ref{def:moran} the tree-valued Moran dynamics ${\mathcal U}^{N}$ with population size $N\in\N$.
+In this section we show that potential limit points of the sequence $\{{\mathcal U}^N;\,N\in\N\}$ have c\`adl\`ag sample paths in $\mathbb U$ and take values in the space $\mathbb U_c$ of {\em compact} ultra-metric measure spaces for $t>0$.
+In Subsection~\ref{S:compact} we state a sufficient condition for relative compactness in $\mathbb M_c$ and give in Subsection \ref{sub:cpopu} a criterion for a sequence of population models to satisfy the compact containment condition.
+In Subsection~\ref{sub:cpapp} we apply this criterion to show that the sequence of tree-valued Moran dynamics $\mathcal U^N$ satisfies the compact containment condition.